seriko87/Widgets/README.md

-# Rapid Info Wb Application
+# Rapid Info Web Application

 Inspired by windows widgets this application tries to